Back to ¡°Memory Booster of Regional Anatomy¡±

 The superior thoracic artery does not accompany a nerve, but the lateral thoracic artery accompanies the long thoracic nerve to the serratus anterior (Fig. 2-5).

 In accordance with the name, the acromial branch of thoracoacromial artery goes to the acromion of the scapula (Figs. 2-1,2).
 The pectoral branch follows the lateral pectoral nerve to the pectoralis major (Fig. 2-20).
-You can easily guess the destination of the deltoid branch, the deltoid muscle.
+You can easily guess the destination of the clavicular and deltoid branches.

 The subscapular artery, a branch of the 3rd part, bifurcates.
 The thoracodorsal artery accompanies the thoracodorsal nerve to the latissimus dorsi (Fig. 2-20), and the circumflex scapular artery passes the triangular space by itself (Fig. 2-4).

 Fig. 2-18.
 Proximal part of the humerus.

 The anterior and posterior circumflex humeral arteries surround the surgical neck of humerus to anastomose with each other (Fig. 2-17).
 (The surgical neck below the greater and lesser tubercles is prone to fracture.)
 The posterior circumflex humeral artery passes the quadrangular space (Fig. 2-4) with the axillary nerve (Fig. 2-15).